Skip to content

 Objectives:

 • Developing food-grade and specialty soybeans with improved value-added characteristics such as, protein content, seed size, isoflavones, sucrose content, and altered fatty acids and amino acids for niche end use markets.
-The genetic control of the above traits will be studied to discover molecular markers and develop genomic tools that will facilitate improvement of the target traits.
+The genetic control of the above traits are being studied to discover molecular markers and develop genomic tools that will facilitate improvement of the target traits.

 Impacts:

-• The new germplasm and high-throughput genetic and genomic tools that will be developed through this project will be beneficial to this breeding program, as well as other Canadian soybean breeders, for pyramiding new favourable genes into the available or new cultivars that are adapted for Ontario.
+• The new germplasm and high-throughput genetic and genomic tools that have been developed through this project will be beneficial to this breeding program, as well as other Canadian soybean breeders, for pyramiding new favourable genes into the available or new cultivars that are adapted for Ontario.

 Scientific Summary:

 Demand for both GMO and non-GMO food-grade soybeans continues to increase worldwide.
 Canada accounts for only 2% of the world’s soybean production; however, it is a global leader in producing specialty, high-seed-quality soybeans.
 The value of soybeans to the Canadian economy is continuing to increase as production trends higher.
-Over the last decade, Canadian production of soybeans has increased over 55%.
+Over the last decade, Canadian production of soybeans has increased (in tonnes) by over 37%.

 External Funding Partners: